-Many of the highway projects and concepts identified in this 2018 Plan are based on the MIS that was completed in January 2006.
-The projects and concepts are presented in the following groups: Orange County Projects, Riverside County Projects and Bi-County Projects.
-The projects are in various stages of development such as planning, final design, construction, or procurement and implementation, as noted in the project summaries.
-Table 1 summarizes the various planned projects, concept projects, and completed projects in the 2018 Plan.
-Project groupings are described below (see Section 2 for detailed planned projects, Section 3 Appendix A for concept project summaries, and Section 4 Appendix B for completed project summaries):
+Many of the highway projects and concepts identified in this 2019 Plan are based on the MIS that was completed in January 2006.
+The projects are presented in the following groups: Orange County Projects, Riverside County Projects and Bi-County Projects.
+The stage of development for each project, such as planning, final design, construction, or procurement and implementation, varies as noted in the project summaries.
+Table 1 summarizes the various planned projects,